infinum/qa-handbook/Automation/Mobile/Troubleshooting Appium.md

 Failed to establish a new connection: [Errno 61] Connection refused'))
 ```

 It may simply be that you did not start the server.
-Start the server and the error should be gone :)
+Start the server and the error should be gone. :)

 ### Could not proxy command